 Dr. Eva Grunfeld is a leader in cancer health services and outcomes research.
 Her research focuses on evaluation and knowledge translation of cancer health services, covering the entire spectrum of cancer control activities.
-She is internationally recognized for research on cancer follow-up and cancer survivorship.
+She is internationally recognized for research on cancer survivorship.

 Dr. Grunfeld uses a mixed-methods approach including randomized controlled trials, qualitative research and outcomes research.
 Knowledge translation is an integral part of all her research activities.
-She has conducted several multi-centre RCTs on cancer follow-up care establishing the safety and acceptability of primary care based follow-up of breast cancer patients, which has influenced clinical practice guideline internationally.
+She has conducted several multi-centre RCTs on cancer survivorship which has influenced clinical practice guidelines and policies internationally.